Contact Us

 9. Congratulate the team

-This 8D definition may raise the eyebrows of those familiar with the DMAIC problem solving methodology.
+This 8D definition may raise the eyebrows of those familiar with the DMAIC problem solving methodology from Six Sigma.
 Many of these problem solving steps do, in fact, overlap with the DMAIC process.
 ‘Describe’ the problem (in 8D) aligns with ‘Define’ in the DMAIC methodology.
-‘Define’ the root causes is similar to the ‘Analyze’ step, etc. Problem identification and congratulating the team in the 8D steps are not directly stated in the DMAIC methodology, but rather are implied.
+‘Define the root’ causes is similar to the ‘Analyze’ step, etc. Problem identification and congratulating the team in the 8D steps are not directly stated in the DMAIC methodology, but rather are implied.

-The single biggest difference in the two methods seems to be the specific mention of ‘Interim Containment’ (building a temporary stopgap into the process) in the 8D methodology.
-While it is likely done in conjunction with other problem solving methods, formally mentioning it helps prevent skipping the step.
+The single biggest difference in the two methods seems to be the specific mention of ‘Interim Containment’ in the 8D methodology.
+This is the process of building a temporary stopgap into the process.
+While it is generally also done in conjunction with other problem-solving methods, formally mentioning it in 8D helps prevent skipping the step.

-So, which is better (DMAIC vs. 8D system)?
+So, which is better DMAIC or 8D Problem Solving?
 Both are strong methods for solving continuous improvement problems.
 Both provide a consistent, structured approach, and both provide a common language so project status can be easily communicated throughout an organization.

 My recommendation is to try both, and then choose the one that works best for you and your personal style.
 I would encourage you to establish (or follow, if it already exists) a corporate standard so the entire organization is using the same approach.
 That helps prevent confusion.
 And don’t be shy about altering the process steps to suit your needs.